 Some foods with high water content include:

-You may be able to meet your water intake goal by drinking when you are thirsty and with your meals.
-If you need some extra help consuming enough water, check out these tips for drinking more:
+You may be able to meet your water intake goal by drinking when you’re thirsty and with your meals.

 - Try carrying a water bottle with you wherever you go, including around the office, at the gym, and even on road trips.
 Amazon has a good selection of water bottles.

 - Skip sugary drinks.
 While you can get fluid from soda, juice, and alcohol, these beverages have high calorie contents.
 It’s still smart to choose water whenever possible.